incf-nidash/nidmresults-examples/spm_FWE_p005/README.md

-SPM results of subject one from task001_run001 of the OpenfMRI ds000052 Classification Learning and Baseline experiment, used for exporting uncorrected p=0.001 NIDM-results.
+SPM results of subject one from task001_run001 of the OpenfMRI ds000052 Classification Learning and Baseline experiment, used for exporting FWE p=0.05 NIDM-results.

 Contrasts used:
 positive vs negative